-At Ibidem Group, we're experts in Sworn Translations.
-Working with official Sworn Translators in Spanish, Catalan, English, French, German, Italian, Portuguese, Romanian, Russian, Chinese, etc.
+At Ibidem Group, we're experts in Sworn Translations and work exclusively with Official Sworn Translators in Spanish, Catalan, French, German, Italian, and other European an Asian languages.

 How much does a Sworn Translation cost?

 It's not easy to understand Sworn Translations, they're complicated.
 When do you really need a Sworn Translation?
 Does the signature need to be legalised?
 When and where to get a Hague Apostille?

 At Ibidem, we'll provide advice and help free of charge.

 Get your Sworn Translation in a fast and easy way.